 I did wet my feet a little in making some silly paving designs to flex my newfound power.

 I spruced up the front of my house with some paving, too, though I wasn’t sure how much effort I should put into landscaping considering everything may move.
 I also didn’t have any strong inclinations to landscape it any particular way.
-I don’t think I was about to embark on a giant walled-in estate of red flowers again anytime soon.
+I don’t think I was about to embark on another giant walled-in estate of red flowers anytime soon.
 (Although I can definitely see signs of that starting to happen anyway 😆)

 Inside, my home was coming along a bit more, too.